Skip Cannon's Caterham Seven SV with Mazda 1.8L Turbo Engine

 The body is all hand formed aluminum with the exception of a fiberglass nose cone.

-Steering is extremely sensitive.
-Lock-to-lock, the steering wheel only rotates approximately one-third of a turn.
-A very small round steering wheel turns a shaft with a lever welded to its forward end.
-Tie rods connect to the end of the lever.
+The wheel turns a shaft with a lever welded to its forward end.
+Tie rods connect to the lever.